 PROFESSOR TREBEIN.
+MISS BROWN.

-A. Course for Beginners.-The equivalent of the minor requirement for entrance.
+A. COURSE FOR BEGINNERS.-The equivalent of the minor requirement for entrance.

-Text-books: Thomas's Practical German Grammar, Part 1. in full; Hervey's Supplementary Exercises to Thomas's Grammar; Guerber's Märchen und Erzählungen, Part I.; Storm's Immensee; Heyse's L'Arrabbiata; Hillern's Höher als die Kirche; Elz's Er ist nicht Eifersüchtig; selected lyrics.
+Text-books: Thomas's Practical German Grammar, Part I in full; Hervey's Supplementary Exercises to Thomas's Grammar; Gueber's Märchen und Erzählungen, Part I; Storm's Immensee; Heyse's L'Arrabbiata; Hillern's Höher als die Kirche; Elz's Er ist nicht Eifersüchtig; selected lyrics.

-Note.-This course is offered for the benefit of those who do not present German for entrance.
+NOTE.-This course is offered for the benefit of those who do not present German for entrance.
 It can not be counted toward the degree if taken to make up the required number of units for entrance.

-B. Intermediate Course.-More advanced work in Grammar, reproduction and prose composition.
+B. INTERMEDIATE COURSE.-More advanced work in

+Grammar, reproduction and prose composition.
 Translation.
 Conversation.
 Sight-reading.

-Texts: Thomas's Practical German Grammar, Part II. in full; Hervey's Supplementary Exercises to Thomas's Grammar; Thomas and Hervey's German Reader and Theme-book; Freytag's Die Journalisten; Eichendorff's Aus dem Leben eines Taugenichts; Schiller's Wilhelm Tell, Das Lied von der Glocke, Balladen; Goethe's Hermann und Dorothea, selected lyrics.
+Texts: Thomas's Practical German Grammar, Part II in full; Hervey's Supplementary Exercises to Thomas's Grammar; Thomas and Hervey's German Reader and Theme-book; Freytag's Die Journalisten; Eichendorff's Aus dem Leben eines Taugenichts; Schiller's Wilhelm Tell, Das Lied von der Glocke, Balladen; Goethe's Hermann and Dorothea; selected lyrics.

-Note.-Admission only by examination in case the previous work is done outside of college in less than two years.
+NOTE.-Admission only by examination in case the previous work is done outside of College in less than two years.
 This course can not be counted toward the degree if it is taken to make up the required number of units for entrance.

-C. Eighteenth Century Classics.-Character sketches and abstracts in German.
+C. EIGHTEENTH CENTURY CLASSICS.-Character sketches and abstracts in German.
 Reports on collateral reading.
+Study of dramatic form.